eing/eing.github.io/_posts/2016-07-06-DetectingDrifts.markdown

 5. Dependencies can be configured (e.g. class name and lines count)
 6. Logging format can be changed

 The following is a step-by-step guide that I hope will be useful to those who have the same painpoints and want to achieve the same objectives.
-This should help you implement your own extension customized to your needs.
+This should help you implement your own extension and customized to your needs.

 <h3>Create HystrixNetworkAuditorAgent extension</h3>
 I'm calling this extension "DriftDetector".
 It'll be the Java Agent that will be appended to your JVM command-line (instead of HystrixNetworkAuditorAgent).
 The important part of this is that you're creating a self registering event listener with "registerEventListener" method.